Extensions of Tong-Yang-Ma representation

-\begin{ex} Take the appropriate paths and consider the 2-string link $L$ in Figure \ref{string_link_homo} whose diagram coincides with Figure \ref{string_link1}.
-The element in $H_1(X; \mathbb{Z})$ corresponding to the first string is $t_2$, and that corresponding to the second string is $t_1$.
-Thus
+\begin{ex} We consider standard paths as above and consider the $2$-string link $L$ in Figure~\ref{string_link_homo} whose diagram coincides with Figure~\ref{string_link1}.
+The element in $H_1(X; \mathbb{Z})$ corresponding to the first string is $t_2$, and the one corresponding to the second string is $t_1$.
+Hence:

 This matrix coincides with the specialization $u_1 = t_1, u_2 = t_2$ and $v_1=v_2=1$ of $\mathcal{TYM}_2 (L)$.

 \end{ex}